 3BBR-FM commenced transmission as a fully licenced community radio station on September 1st, 2003.
 As the interference problem still existed, the ABA required West Gippsland Community Radio to upgrade transmission to the standards set in the LAP.
 A grant from the Community Broadcasting Fund enabled the purchase of a 500W transmitter, but further expenditure will be needed to purchase and install a multi-directional antenna to complete the project.

 In 2003 and 2004, applications to the Community Broadcasting Fund for satellite reception equipment and a Digital Delivery Network computer for the pre-programmed download and storage of CBAA (Community Broadcasting Association of Australia) satellite programs were also successful.
-The overnight and emergency programs are in the process of being automated via computer.
-However, it is not planned to replace presenters by computer, as the principle of allowing presenters creative scope in their programming is an important aspect of 3BBR’s operation.
+The overnight and emergency programs were in the process of being automated via computer.
+However, it was not planned to replace presenters by computer, as the principle of allowing presenters creative scope in their programming is still an important aspect of 3BBR’s operation.

 In 2003, 3BBR-FM won both regional and State awards in the Radio Media section of the Keep Australia Beautiful / Tidy Towns Award for contribution to the life of the community.
 Two members have also been acknowledged by the Baw Baw Shire in the annual Australia Day Awards for their contribution to the community.